-Email Marketing vs Social Media: Which Is Better in 2026?
+Email Marketing vs Social Media: Which Is Better for ROI in 2026?

 Social finds the audience.
 Email keeps it.
 Pick the wrong one to lead with and you'll feel it in revenue.